Louisa May Alcott: Birth and early childhood

 Louisa May Alcott was born on November 29, 1832, in Germantown, now part of Philadelphia, Pennsylvania.
 Her parents were transcendentalist and educator Amos Bronson Alcott and social worker Abigail May.
 Alcott was the second of four daughters, with Anna as the eldest and Elizabeth and May as the youngest.
 Alcott was named after her mother's sister, Louisa May Greele, who had died four years earlier.
-After Alcott's birth, Bronson kept a record of her development, noting her strong will, which she may have inherited from her mother's May side of the family.
+After Alcott's birth, Bronson kept a record of her development, noting her strong will, which she may have inherited from her mother May's side of the family.
 He described her as "fit for the scuffle of things".

 The family moved to Boston in 1834, where Alcott's father established the experimental Temple School and met with other transcendentalists such as Ralph Waldo Emerson and Henry David Thoreau.
 Bronson participated in child-care but often failed to provide income, creating conflict in the family.
 At home and in school he taught morals and improvement, while Abigail emphasized imagination and supported Alcott's writing at home.
-With all the commotion going on at the time writing helped her handle her emotions.
+With all the commotion going on at the time, writing helped her handle her emotions.
 Alcott was often tended by her father's friend Elizabeth Peabody, and later she frequently visited Temple School during the day.

 Alcott kept a journal from an early age.
 Bronson and Abigail often read it and left short messages for her on her pillow.
 She was a tomboy who preferred boys' games and preferred to be friends with boys or other tomboys.
 She wanted to play sports with the boys at school but was not allowed to.

 Alcott was primarily educated by her father, who established a strict schedule and believed in "the sweetness of self-denial."
 When Alcott was still too young to attend school, Bronson taught her the alphabet by forming the letter shapes with his body and having her repeat their names.
 For a time she was educated by Sophia Foord, whom she would later eulogize.
 She was also instructed in biology and Native American history by Thoreau, who was a naturalist, while Emerson mentored her in literature.
 Alcott had a particular fondness for Thoreau and Emerson; as a young girl, they were both "sources of romantic fantasies for her."
-Her favorite authors included Harriet Beecher Stowe, Sir Walter Scott, Fredericka Bremer, Thomas Carlyle, Nathaniel Hawthorne, Goethe, and John Milton, Friedrich Schiller, and Germaine de Staele.
+Her favorite authors included Harriet Beecher Stowe, Sir Walter Scott, Fredericka Bremer, Thomas Carlyle, Nathaniel Hawthorne, Goethe, John Milton, Friedrich Schiller, and Germaine de Staele.